marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

-* Add to wiki page:
-* Add to references:
-* Note to self: Add fire theming to this campaign
-* Drop info about the origin of Malfeshnekor as they explore Thistletop
-* Connect Stoot with the Skinsaw Cult somehow
-* When a player is exploring a space, put them on a map, even if you just have to sketch something really quick.
-* Prepare background music for Thistletop level D
-* Badly photoshop the dented crown onto Delfi's head
+### Next session

-* Figure out how many keys are on Ripnugget's keyring (more keys = more important)
+* There are 7 keys Ripnugget's keyring (more keys = more important)
+  * 2x Throne room (C19)
+  * Food Storage (C20)
+  * Chief's bedroom (C23)
+  * Treasure Chest in C24
+  * Goblin Harem (D2)
+  * Goblin Nursery (D3)
+* Set up game room lights for the first dungeon level
+  * Main dungeon rooms
+  * Temple of Lamashtu
+* Why exactly did Gogmurt get locked up as a mouse?
+* Figure out how much Nualia et al have communicated with Malfeshnekor, and what they know about it
+* Finish finding pictures and audio for Thistletop B2
+* Stat up Nualia and Malfeshnekor
-* Make a loot list for the masterwork dogslicer
+* Determine loot for the Collapsed Treasury
-* Figure out what languages Rusty can choose from at chargen

-Next session:

-* Goblin dogs will bark and try to beat down the door
-* Decide if the guards outside have heard the commotion (probably yes)
-* The warchanter (with a jester's hat) is hiding in the chieftain's bedroom (C23)
+### Player Plans

-Pre-session checklist:
+### Pre-session checklist

 * Re-explain basic concepts
+  * Skill checks, saves, and attack rolls
+  * Damage and critical hits
   * Action, bonus action, movement, reactions
-  * Attack rolls and critical hits
-  * Skill checks
+* Important homebrew
   * Adventurer's Intuition (insight checks for hints)
-* Remind players about potion homebrew rules
+  * Potion rules
 * Have everyone go over their abilities!
 * Ask for party leader!
 * Recap

+### Reminders

+* When a player is exploring a space, put them on a map, even if you just have to sketch something really quick.
 * Use 3 minute combat timer!

-Q&A:
+### Notes for the Future

+* Note to self: Add fire theming to this campaign
+* Drop info about the origin of Malfeshnekor as they explore Thistletop
+* Connect Stoot with the Skinsaw Cult somehow

+### Q&A

 * Why did Tsuto want to talk to Ameiko?
   * To talk her into joining Nualia's band
 * Was Father Tobyn Nualia's real father?
   * Nah.
 Interesting, but it adds unnecessary complications

-Player Plans:

-Silly notes:
+### Silly notes

 * Choppy McJervis
 * Introduce a character named Red Herring